Batman: The Adventures Continue: Season 1 (2020)

 "Hardware" (Digital Issues 1–2, Print Issue 1): When a seven-stories-tall robot steals salvageable alien tech from Wayne Enterprises (including the remains of the computer tyrant Brainiac), Batman finds himself matching wits against business rival Lex Luthor.

-"Mentors" (Digital Issues 3–6, Print Issues 2-3): Mercenary Slade Wilson, known to Interpol as "Deathstroke", arrives in Gotham and seems to be making a good impression on the Bat-Family.
+"Mentors" (Digital Issues 3–6, Print Issues 2–3): Mercenary Slade Wilson, known to Interpol as "Deathstroke", arrives in Gotham and seems to be making a good impression on the Bat-Family.
 However, he has ulterior motives for being in Gotham.
 Batman investigates a mysterious stalker who has been observing the Dark Knight for some time.

 "The Darker Knight" (Digital Issues 7–8, Print Issue 4): While chasing Catwoman, Batman encounters Azrael.
 Azrael is in Gotham to retrieve the Shawl of Magdalene, which was stolen from his religious order.
 After apprehending Catwoman, Batman teams up with Azrael, giving him a new suit as well before meeting the person who hired Catwoman, Penguin.
 Penguin's new bodyguard, Mr. Wing, attacks them.
 Batman and Azrael then discover that there is yet another behind-the-scenes mastermind, Mr. Freeze.
 Nora, Freeze's wife, died after the procedure he used to revive her failed.
 Freeze wanted to use the shawl, which is claimed to have healing properties, to resurrect her.
 Batman defeats Freeze and returns the Shawl to Azrael.
 Meanwhile, Jason Todd plans to confront Joker.

-"Red Son Rising" (Digital Issues 9–14, Print Issues 5-7): Batman discovers that his stalker is Jason Todd, who has returned to Gotham after several years.
+"Red Son Rising" (Digital Issues 9–14, Print Issues 5–7): Batman discovers that his stalker is Jason Todd, who has returned to Gotham after several years.
 Alfred Pennyworth tells Tim Drake about Jason Todd's origins as the second Robin (after Dick Grayson).
 Jason became very violent and seriously injured or maimed criminals.
 Joker and Harley Quinn capture Jason, and Joker viciously beats Jason with a crowbar.
 Batman interrupts the beating, and Jason asks him to kill Joker.
 However, Batman refuses, and it appears that Jason dies in an explosion.
 Jason kidnaps Tim and the Joker, imprisoning them in an underground sewer area.
 He attempts to coerce Batman into killing the Joker in exchange for Tim's life.
 During the ensuing fight, the sewer area collapses.
 Jason refuses to go with Batman; instead, he jumps into and is carried away by a sewer stream.
 Later, Jason finds out that he has been rescued by Deathstroke.

-"Secret Santa" (Digital Issues 15–17, Print Issue 8): The story begins with a flashback, when The Ventriloquist attempts to hold Gotham hostage with a bomb threat.
+"Secret Santa" (Digital Issues 15–17, Print Issue 8): The story begins with a flashback, when Ventriloquist attempts to hold Gotham hostage with a bomb threat.
 Batman and Robin (Tim Drake) foil The Ventriloquist's plan.
-However, they know that only half of The Ventriloquist's bomb payload was found/detonated.
+However, they know that only half of Ventriloquist's bomb payload was found/detonated.
 Later, The Ventriloquist is released from Arkham Asylum right before the December holiday season.
-Harley Quinn and Poison Ivy invite other criminals to a holiday party at The Iceberg Lounge.
-Joker is upset that he was not invited, so he and his henchman Straightman plan to wreak havoc using Scarface, The Ventriloquist's "alter ego".
+Harley Quinn and Poison Ivy invite other criminals to a holiday party at the Iceberg Lounge.
+Joker is upset that he was not invited, so he and his henchman Straightman plan to wreak havoc using Scarface, Ventriloquist's "alter ego".